-As a second step, we performed a maximum likelihood estimation of the source flux in 6 logarithmically spaced energy bins between 100 GeV and 100 TeV, using ECPL spectral parameters fitted in the previous step.
-We did not reach a significant source detection in TeV range, and thus we calculated $95\%$ confidence level differential flux upper limits (ULs) in individual energy bins, shown in Figure~\ref{fig_lst_sed_pl_ecpl}.
-In the first energy bin (0.1-0.316 TeV) the telescope effective area drops below $10\%$, which we used as a safe threshold in the analysis, and thus the \texttt{Gammapy} flux point estimator only calculated fluxes in 5 energy bins.
-Table~\ref{tab_lst_fluxes} summarizes LST-1 measured flux ULs and corresponding TS in each energy bin.
+As a second step, we performed a maximum-likelihood estimation of the source flux in six logarithmically spaced energy bins between 100 GeV and 100 TeV, using ECPL spectral parameters fitted in the previous step.
+We did not reach a significant source detection in the TeV range, and therefore calculated $95\%$ confidence level differential flux upper limits (ULs) in individual energy bins, which are shown in Figure~\ref{fig_lst_sed_pl_ecpl}.
+In the first energy bin (0.1-0.316 TeV), the telescope effective area drops below $10\%$, which we used as a safe threshold in the analysis, and therefore the \texttt{Gammapy} flux point estimator only calculated the flux in five energy bins.
+Table~\ref{tab_lst_fluxes} summarizes the LST-1-measured flux ULs and the corresponding TS in each energy bin.